r10u3/lego_rc_ir_multitool/README.md

 This is the absolute path to the project.
 It is not really used anywhere

 #### c. <code>maps_config_file</code>
 This is quite important.
-If you move the config file, make sure to modify here.
+If you change the location of the maps_config_file, make sure to modify here.
 I recommend you leave it where it is.

 The <code>maps_config_file</code> file has links to keymaps and button maps.
 If you change the names of the keymaps or use different ones, make sure to update the <code>maps_config_file</code>.